datacarpentry/shell-genomics/episodes/05-writing-scripts.md

     bash bad-reads-script.sh

-It will look like nothing happened, but now if you look at bad-reads.txt, you can see that there are reads in there.
+It will look like nothing happened, but now if you look at scripted_bad_reads.txt, you can see that there are reads in there.

 ***